What would bring a group of close to 50 North Americans to the Connemara Gaeltacht to learn the Irish language?

 “Nobody gets it!” replied Kevin Houston, who came to An Cheathrú Rua from New Jersey to improve his spoken Irish.

 Kevin is unsure of his own Irish heritage, but he does know his family left the country during the Famine.

 But it’s not because of that link that he started learning Irish.
-There was a language requirement for the college course he chose and Irish was amongst the languages available.
+There was a language requirement for the college course he chose and Irish was among the languages available.

 “As far as I know, my family who left County Clare during the Famine didn’t speak Irish.
 Nobody understands why I am learning it, but when I started at school I fell in love with it and decided to do my best to become fluent,” he explained.

 My favourite thing is when Irish people find out I'm an American who tries to go to the Gaeltacht with some regularity.– Maggie Bonsey (@tirleteanga) August 19, 2014